by Texas Homesteader ~

 We enjoyed our chickens so much last year that we decided to raise chickens every year.
 We bought young pullets and are already seeing the first small eggs coming from them.
 I’ll keep RancherMan supplied in egg salad for sandwiches and of course we’ll offer to bring the deviled eggs to any luncheon we’re invited to.

 I’ll also begin freezing the eggs again to preserve the overage.
 And if they produce well enough I sell my extra eggs to friends.
 It’s just enough to cover some of their expenses, but it still helps.
-I love having chickens, they’re so interesting to watch.
+We love having chickens, they’re so interesting to watch.
 And they forage for bugs and scorpions around the house – gotta love that.
-And then there’s those fresh eggs to enjoy too…
+Oh, and then there’s those fresh eggs to enjoy too…

 - How To Teach Free-Range Chickens To Come HOME